dfrnt-labs/terminusdb-docs-static/src/app/docs/get-your-api-key-from-terminuscms/page.md

 ## Generate your API key

-To use the Python or JavaScropt client with TerminusCMS, an API key is required.
-The API key is obtained in the TerminusCMS dashboard by using the steps below.
+To use the Python or JavaScript client with TerminusDB, an API key is required.
+The API key is obtained in the DFRNT TerminusDB cloud by using the steps below.

 **1\.
 Log in**

-Log in to the user interface dashboard [dashboard.terminusdb.com](https://dashboard.terminusdb.com)
+Log in to the modeller user interface [dfrnt.com](https://dfrnt.com)

 **2\.
 Select a Team**

-The teams are listed in the centre of the screen after logging in (and selecting a plan if you have not already done so).
+The teams are listed in the settings section after logging in (and selecting a plan if you have not already done so).
 This will be the team in which the API key will be generated.

 **3\.
 Select your profile**

-Select your `Profile` by clicking on ▼ at the top-right corner of the screen.
+Select your `API Tokens` in the menu.

 **4\.
 Generate a Personal Access Token**